dja001/domutils/docs/contribute.rst

       Make sure that there are no failures in the tests.

+      Note that the first time you run this command internet access is required as the test data will be downloaded from the internet.

    #.
 If you modified the documentation in functions docstrings, you probably want to check the
       changes by creating your local version of the documentation.